 Click the thumbnail to learn more about file types ...

-few months ago this fellow in England (Terry) made some interesting and
+Some time ago Terry in the UK made some interesting and

-His interest seemed to be in old photo processes and he thoroughly
+His passion seems to be in old photo processes and he thoroughly

 enjoys experimenting with the capabilities of Paint Shop Pro.

-He has written some amazing tutorials that simulate those amazing old
+He has written some amazing PaintShop tutorials that simulate those wonderful old

 Click the thumbnail to visit Terry's very own piece of real estate on